Hummingbird perched on feeder

 Final Word

-These are several things that you can do to attract hummingbirds into your backyard.
-What are some other methods that have worked for you to draw their attention?
-I hope we’ve helped you learn what can you do to attract hummingbirds.
+You can do several things to attract hummingbirds into your backyard.
+What other methods have worked for you to draw their attention?
+I hope we’ve helped you learn what you can do to attract hummingbirds.

-Please keep prepping, we must be prepared for the unexpected.
+Please keep prepping to be prepared for the unexpected.
 May God bless this world, Linda

 Copyright Images: AdobeStock_214702861 Joylyn McChesnie, AdobeStock_213068772 Ruben, AdobeStock_288796085 Avery, AdobeStock_199645585 Moment of Perception